mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # is for two factor
 # As a two factor design, the first factor is your batch factor (like site), and serves as
 # replicates for your second factor, or treatment
-# In the R script example, site is the batch factor and depth is the treatment
+# In the natural experiment script example, site is the batch factor and depth is the treatment
-# Ideally, your treatment factor should only have TWO levels (a la control, treatment)
+# Ideally, your treatment factor should only have TWO levels (ie control, treatment)

 # Depending on your experiment size, the rlog transformation may be more suitable than vsd
-# Larger experiments will take too long with rlog, and should use vsd instead
+# Larger experiments (>20 samples) will take too long with rlog, and should use vsd instead

 # Anytime an .RData package is created, you can safely start a new R session as needed
 # The "load(name.RData)" function will bring all the associated dataframes back into R